prof-rossetti/student-site/README.md

 ## Hosting

-To host the site or update the hosted site, push changes to the "gh-pages" branch.
+To host the site or update the hosted site, configure the repository's "GitHub Pages" setting on GitHub as necessary, then push changes to the "master" branch.